leopoldubzq/FlashCards/README.md

 # FlashCards

 Flashcards is an educational app that helps you learn more effectively.
 Create flashcards in very easy and convenience way.
 Check your knowledge with a simple and modern swipe left/right functionality.
-You have 100% control over your flashcards by creating, editing or deleting data.
+You have 100% control over your flashcards by creating, editing, retrieving or deleting data.

 ## Core Data

-Flashcards app uses Core Data to create, edit and retrieve data.
+Flashcards app uses Core Data to create, edit, delete and retrieve data.

 ## Programmatic UI